larryboy95/wp-admin/README.md

 #### <a name="install"></a> Installation

+Create a $5 Ubuntu 16.04 droplet at Digitalocean.
+This droplet will serve as your administration workspace, storing all your SSH keys and database backups.
+Make sure it is secure.

-Create a $5 Ubuntu 16.04 droplet.
-Clone this repo to your home dir, rename the folder to bin. `~/bin` is in your PATH which means you can now run the scripts from anywhere.
+Clone this repo to your home dir, rename the directory to `bin`.
+The directory `~/bin` is in your PATH which means you can now run the scripts from anywhere, like `wordpress-backup personal`

 #### <a name="ssh"></a> SSH Configuration